andrewldesousa/andrewldesousa.github.io/_posts/2020-02-09-linear-algebra-for-ml.md

 x_1 = -1 \textrm{ and } x_2 = 1
 $$

 In the example above, there is exactly one solution to the problem.
 By plotting both lines (one for each equation), you would find that the lines intersect at point (-1, 1) and only at point (-1, 1).
+Have a look...

 <div style="text-align:center"><img src="../img/la_part1_1.png" /></div>
 <br>